Sole trader or limited company: which one to choose?

-If you’re looking to work for yourself, then you need to either register as a sole trader or set up a limited company.
+If you’re looking to work for yourself, then you need to choose between becoming a sole trader or setting up a limited company.

 Each has pros and cons.

-However, if your expenses are not that high or you can’t be bothered with receipts, then simply claiming the flat £1,000 “trading allowance” makes more sense.
+- if your expenses are not that high or you can’t be bothered with receipts, then claiming the flat £1,000 “trading allowance” is much easier.

 If you go the limited company route, then you need to decide how to pay yourself: